SE-ML/se-ml.github.io/_best_practices/06-alert.md

 image: #
 photocredit: #

-intent: Short statement of the purpose of the practice #
+intent: Make users aware that ML is used by the application, what it is used for, and what its limitations are.
+This allows users to understand better how to use or not use the application. #
 motivation: Description of the importance of using this practice #
 applicability: The context where the practice applies #
 related: Other related practices #